ppbrown/stable-diffusion-annotated/README.md

 (Note that you will require "over 4 gigs of VRAM" to do this.
 6 gigs is fine) If you havent downloaded any models, etc. you will also need approximately 7 gigs of extra disk space.

-The code is set up a little wierdly.
-Easiest way to run it could be as follows:
 (after doing the venv setup...)

-    cp scripts/txt2img.py .
+You can call the txt2img.py script from anywhere; However, it will RUN from the top level of this repo, and write things under the "outputs" directory in the top level, by default

-    python txt2img.py --ckpt /path/to/sd1.5-model.ckpt
+    python scripts/txt2img.py --ckpt /path/to/sd1.5-model.ckpt

-Note that it requires an original .ckpt format file, so you are probably best off downloading one of those.
+The original version wanted .ckpt format file, but it has been slightly updated to accept .safetensors format files as well.
+You must keep the name ending with ".safetensor"

-If you want to set the original sd1.5 checkpoint as the default, so you dont have to use the --ckpt arg, you can do the following:
+If you want to set the original sd1.5 checkpoint (or some other one) as the default, so you dont have to use the --ckpt arg, you can do the following:

     mkdir -p models/ldm/stable-diffusion-v1
     cd models/ldm/stable-diffusion-v1
     wget https://huggingface.co/runwayml/stable-diffusion-v1-5/resolve/main/v1-5-pruned-emaonly.ckpt
     ln -s v1-5-pruned-emaonly.ckpt model.ckpt

-Note that the original one is 4G. if you would like to use a 2G model file, you can get one from https://civitai.com/models/6174?modelVersionId=11047
+Note1: the original one is 4G. if you would like to use a 2G model file, you can get one from https://civitai.com/models/6174?modelVersionId=11047

-Be sure to get the "pickletensor" format file.
+Note2: If you want to use a model in safetensor format, the name must end in ".safetensor".
+Therefore, if you want that one to be default, you will have to edit the script to change the value of 'default_model_path'